American Impressionist Painter, 1857-1927

 Edward Henry Potthast (1857 ?C 1927) was an American Impressionist painter.

 He was born in Cincinnati, Ohio.
 From June 10, 1879 to March 9, 1881 he studied with Thomas Satterwhite Noble.
 He later studied at the Royal Academy in Munich with the American-born instructor Carl Marr.
 After returning to Cincinnati in 1885 he resumed his studies with Noble.
 In 1886 he departed for Paris, where he studied with Fernand Cormon.
 In 1895 he relocated to New York City and remained there until his death in 1927.
-Related Paintings of Edward Henry Potthast Prints :. | Oil painting of Coney Island | Green Umbrella | Oil painting of Coney Island | At the beach | At the Seashore |
+Related Paintings of Edward Henry Potthast Prints :. | Bathers | At the beach | Oil painting of Coney Island | Green Umbrella | On the Beach |